 At the workshop, about a dozen of us sat at the feet of several Hawaiian slack key masters.
 I watched them play music I had only heard before, and got to learn some of the tunings and techniques.

 At the Festival, I especially liked Jeff Peterson’s technical skills, his unique arrangements, and the sheer beauty of his playing.
 Kamuela’s group Hi’ikua played the most inspired set and brought the crowd to its feet a lot.
 Kamuela was an absolute madman on guitar, playing with the microphone, his elbow, and his teeth.
-The six-string solo bass playing of former Don Ho sideman Nathan Aweau was sensational too, but not really in the slack-key style.
+The six-string solo bass playing of former Don Ho sideman Nathan Aweau was sensational too, although not really in the slack-key style.